wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## View Ingestion Policy History

-To access the version history of an ingestion policy, on the **Ingestion Policies** page, click the ellipsis icon next the policy and select **Versions**.
+To access the version history of an ingestion policy, on the **Ingestion Policies** page, click the ellipsis icon next to the policy and select **Versions**.

 <table style="width: 100%;">
 <tbody>